programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Thirdly, this lesson will introduce how to use R to pre-process and clean YouTube comment data and associated YouTube video metadata, before modeling the data with the Wordfish algorithm using Ken Benoit's [`quanteda` package](https://tutorials.quanteda.io/machine-learning/Wordfish/).

-# Preparing to Collect YouTube Comment Data
+# Preparing to Collect and Analyze YouTube Comment Data

-## Considering Ethics of YouTube Data Collection and Analysis
+## Considering the Ethics of YouTube Data Collection and Analysis
 Before beginning the process of collecting data, it is important to consider the ethics of collecting and analyzing YouTube comment data.
 There are a number of ethical issues that arise in projects that draw on social media data, as D'Ignazio and Klein argue in [“data feminism”](https://mitpress.mit.edu/books/data-feminism).

 Researchers should consider ethical questions at the start of their research.
 Should “public” social media data be used for research without the content creator’s permission?
 A user who comments on a number of related videos may not have imagined that their patterns of communication would become the subject of public debate through an academic project.